 Manufacturers offer warranties for their units that cover faulty components, and some will even replace the entire unit if certain problems arise.

 The standard warranty will typically cover the cost of replacement parts.
-However, manufacturers will not usually cover the labor associated with repairing the unit, so you’ll have to cover that cost yourself.
+However, manufacturers will not usually cover the labor associated with repairing the unit.

 The table below summarizes warranties offered by some mini-split manufacturers:

 |Compressor Warranty (Years)